 - Discussion

 - Role play

 - Visits and visitors

 - Making books and diaries

-- Use of the internet
+- Use of the internet and other IT resources

-- Software programmes

 - Video

 Throughout, the aim of the PUD programme is to develop children's self-awareness, knowledge and confidence.
 Sessions should therefore encourage open discussion and exploration of the issues, however sensitive, in a safe environment.